 - Spinal injuries.
 Broken vertebrae, spinal cord damage, spinal cord compression, or herniated discs are possible.
 Paralysis could occur, or your body could go into shock.
 Some people regain feeling after spinal cord injuries, but less fortunate riders do not recover completely.

 - Burns.
 First, second, and third-degree burns could also occur.

 Compensation for Motorcycle Accidents

 - Medical costs and rehabilitation costs after the accident

 - Pain and suffering

-- Personal property costs
+- Property damage costs

-- Damages related to a wrongful death
+- Damage related to a wrongful death claim

 Huntsville Motorcycle Accident Lawyers at Hodges Trial Lawyers, P.C.
 Represent Clients Injured in Motorcycle Accidents